 Stage 5 – Market Development

 The Market Deployment Phase begins with the full(er)-scale implementation of the approved MT Plans.
-The MTA(s) will continue to collaborate and engage with the MTAB and the IRCs where applicable, market actors, Rolling Portfolio programs, and/or 3Ps to track, refine, and adapt or terminate strategies as the market changes and/or implementation changes (e.g., hitting or missing key milestones established in the MTI Plans).
+The MTA(s) will continue to collaborate and engage with the MTAB and the IRCs where applicable, market actors, Rolling Portfolio programs, and/or 3Ps to track, refine, and adapt or terminate strategies as the market changes and/or implementation changes (e.g., hitting or missing key milestones established in the MT Plans).
 This Stage concludes with the refinement of long-term market indicators and a refined market transition strategy.

 Stage 5 Deliverable: